St. George Child Custody Lawyer

 Factors in Awarding Child Custody

-In cases where the court determines who has custody of the children, a number of different factors are taken into consideration.
+As child custody lawyers in Utah, we know that there are cases where the court determines who has custody of the children.
+A number of different factors are also taken into consideration.

 These factors include the following: